SweetCodingInc/LearnToCode/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Prerequisites

+Node 6.10+
+Npm 3.10+

+(In case, you're on windows and do not have administrator right and/or have McAffee antivirus installed, make sure you do not have npm v above 5.0.3)

+Angular CLI v1.7.3
+Install it using `npm install -g @angular/cli`

 ## Get Started
 - Fork this repo
 - git clone `https://github.com/<YOUR_GITHUB_USERNAME>/LearnToCode.git`